Kagweitis/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c prints alphabet
-3-print_alphabets.c prints upper and lower case alphabets 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line
+3-print_alphabets.c prints upper and lower case alphabets 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line 5-print_numbers.c  prints all single digit numbers of base 10 starting from 0, followed by a new line.